Skip to Content

 It’s the most impressive National Park center I’ve been to.
 A great deal of thought (and funds) obviously went into creating and organizing the exhibits at this museum.

-they cyclorama at the gettysburg visitors center
+They cyclorama at the gettysburg visitors center

 Start with the movie, narrated by Morgan Freeman, which gives you an overview of how and why the war began.
 It explains the events leading up to and following the turning point at Gettysburg.